Global in Time Vortex Configurations for the $2$D Euler Equations: Abstract

 \section{Abstract}

 We consider the problem of finding a solution to the incompressible Euler equations

-that is close to a superposition of traveling vortices as $t\to \infty$.
-We employ a constructive approach by gluing classical traveling waves: two vortex-antivortex pairs traveling at main order with constant speed in opposite directions.
+that is close to a superposition of travelling vortices as $t\to \infty$.
+We employ a constructive approach by gluing classical travelling waves: at main order two vortex-antivortex pairs.
+Each pair consists of two vortices distance $2q$ from each other, with wave speed $c$, moving in the positive and negative $x_{1}$ directions respectively.
 More precisely, we find an initial condition that leads to a 4-vortex solution of the form

 where and $W(y)$ is a certain fixed smooth profile, radially symmetric, positive in the unit disc zero outside.